OperationalBina/PipeRT/docs/source/configuration_file.rst

 Additional notes:

-- To make a premade component you need to add to the component object a new field called component_type_name, for exapmle: `component_type_name: FlaskVideoDisplay`
+- To make a premade component you need to add to the component object a new field called component_type_name, for exapmle: `component_type_name: FlaskVideoDisplay`.
-- You can make a component to use a shared_memory by adding a field called shared_memory, for example: `shared_memory: True`
+- You can make a component to use a shared_memory by adding a field called shared_memory, for example: `shared_memory: True`.